tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise4-Journey.md

     ![Demo](./images/joapath21.png)

-38. Select the smsNexmoemailAddress - action (your emailAddress), then drag and drop it after the condition you just added.
+38. In the left pane under Actions, select the smsNexmoUserID for your AEP Username and drag and drop it after the 'Clear' condition.

     <!---
     ![Demo](./images/joapath22.png)